DworkinLab/Bio720/PathwayToBDS_nirvana.md

 As such here are a few thoughts.
 Note, these thoughts are just my own opinions based upon my own learning, watching my students learn.
 Also, while I give specific examples of tools, these are not meant as recommendations for "best".
 Indeed I am largely arguing that most tools that you find after a bit of google-fu and reading will serve you, and it pays to spend time learning a few tools well initially for your pipeline.
 You don't need to know every command line program or *R* library out there!

+## Be patient with yourself and the software tools, especially at the beginning.

+Hopefully as your skills have developed in class, you have seen that things that took you several hours back in September, only take a few minutes.
+That is fantastic.
+Keep this in mind as you move forward.
+Getting started with new analyses, new software or a new programming language with take some time, and there will be challenges in your knowledge and skill development along the way.
+That is perfectly normal, and the best advice is patience, resilience and practice as you learn.
+If you have a supervisor (i.e. a PI) who does not regularly do genomic or bioinformatic analyses you may want to send them this link, as they might think this should be as easy as using an Excel spreadsheet.

+The good news is (and you probably have already got a sense of this), as you develop some basic UNIX scripting skills and pick up a programming language, learning how new languages, libraries or tools work becomes easier and more familiar, including the language of help or man pages.
+So [keep on keepin' on!](https://youtu.be/4QDECwqKE0g?t=13)

 ## choose a path

 The fact is that there are many different ways to achieve the same goals for many common bioinformatic analyses.
 For instance, imagine you are identifying and countring sequence motifs in a set of genomes.
 You can absolutely accomplish this with command lines tools alone, or using Bioconductor/R, or Biopython.
 While there might be some very good reasons to pick one (command line tools that work on streaming data may make sense for very large genomes for instance).
 You will likely be able to accomplish 97.5% of the same tasks with any of these apprroaches.
 Pick one approach and learn it well.